vearutop/lograte/README.md

         limit message length (default 120)
   -line-buf int
-        line token buffer size (default 10000000) -parse-time-format string
+        line token buffer size (default 10000000) -max-lines int
+        stop after a number of processed lines -no-time
+        do not use time metrics, for non tailing mode -parse-time-format string
         format to parse time from log line -parse-time-regex string
-        regex to parse time value from log line
+        regex to parse time value from log line -skip-lines int
+        number of lines to skip at the beginning
   -t duration
         reporting interval (default 1s)
   -top int